 To gain some more context, you can compare GlaxoSmithKline's total ESG risk score against those of similar companies.

 GlaxoSmithKline's environmental score of 3.88 puts it squarely in the 6th percentile of companies rated in the same sector.
 This could suggest that GlaxoSmithKline is a leader in its sector terms of its environmental impact, and exposed to a lower level of risk.

 GlaxoSmithKline's social score of 16.94 puts it squarely in the 6th percentile of companies rated in the same sector.
 This could suggest that GlaxoSmithKline is a leader in its sector when it comes to taking good care of its workforce and the communities it impacts.

 GlaxoSmithKline's governance score puts it squarely in the 6th percentile of companies rated in the same sector.
 That could suggest that GlaxoSmithKline is a leader in its sector when it comes to responsible management and strategy, and exposed to a lower level of risk.

 Controversy score: 3/5

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
-GlaxoSmithKline scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that GlaxoSmithKline hasn't always managed to keep its nose clean.
+A high-profile company, GlaxoSmithKline scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that GlaxoSmithKline hasn't always managed to keep its nose clean.